mokagio/mokacoding/metallo/src/posts/2018-10-02-invest-in-your-terminal-to-become-a-better-developer.md

 This conversation often happens while working with Git.
 There many great Git GUI clients, but none of them will ever be as powerful as Git from the terminal.
 Git is a command line tool.
 GUI clients are calling it under the hood, and always making compromises in the process.

 Over the years I built aliases, scripts, and muscle memory now making me faster and more efficient at using Git from the terminal than I could ever be from a GUI.
 I wrote all those so they'd fit in my workflow.
-Each of us as a different way of working, when using a GUI we need to adapt to what it offers.
+Each of us has a different way of working, when using a GUI we need to adapt to what it offers.
 It's like the difference between a tailor made shirt and one bought at a shopping center.

 ## Blank canvas